input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 Properties of the transport protocol:

 - **Single TCP connection**.
 Only a single TCP connection at a time is used between any pair of peers.
-These connections are potentially long lived.
-Once a connection with a peer is established, it is used for sending/receiving messages until the TCP connection is _explicitly_ closed or some unrecoverable error occurred.
+These connections are potentially long-lived.
+Once a connection with a peer is established, it is used for sending/receiving messages until the TCP connection is _explicitly_ closed or some unrecoverable error occurs.

 Properties of the implementation:

 - **Reporting of network failures**.
 Network failures are not hidden from the application layer.
 If a TCP connection is dropped unexpectedly, the transport layer should notify the application layer.
-In Cardano SL the policy is to try to reconnect and only declare a peer unreachable if reconnecting also fails.
+In Cardano SL, the policy is to try to reconnect and only declare a peer unreachable if reconnecting also fails.

 ## Overview